MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

 <a name="#Exercise1"></a>
 ### Exercise 1: Use Azure Storage Explorer to manage your storage accounts.  ###

-Azure Storage Explorer is a useful GUI tool for inspecting and altering the data in your Windows Azure Storage projects including the logs of your cloud-hosted applications.
+Azure Storage Explorer is a useful GUI tool for inspecting and altering the data in your Microsoft Azure Storage projects including the logs of your cloud-hosted applications.
 All 3 types of cloud storage can be viewed and edited: blobs, queues, and tables.

 1. Azure Storage Explorer can be downloaded for free from [CodePlex](http://azurestorageexplorer.codeplex.com/).